sculptures • permaculture • primitive technology • kayaking • links • index • about

 enviro responsibilities

-Below are just a few of the modifications I have made over the years to make boats more to my liking for general paddling and self-support.
-I do not recommend any of these modifications.
-They may cause your boat to become unsafe.
-This information is for the purpose of sharing and documenting my experiences only.
-If you make any of these or similar modifications, do so at your own risk!
+Below is a small handfull of modifications I have made over the years to make boats more to my liking for general paddling and self-support.
+Most of this work was done on boats which are now outdated.
+I leave this page up for the purpose of sharing and documenting my experiences only.
+I do not recommend any of these or similar modifications to any kayak, old or modern.
+They may cause your kayak to become unsafe causing serious injury or death.
+If you make any of these or similar modifications, to any kayak, do so at your own risk!

 Miscellaneous kayak mods

 The weakest part of the seat was further weakened with the factory backband slot (A).
 This also happens to line up with the weakest area of cockpit rim.
-So, I spaned the slot from under the seat with a 2" wide piece of aluminum (B); fastened it to the seat with 8 rivets; then braced it with foam that rests on the hull.
+To counter, I spaned the slot from under the seat with a 2" wide piece of aluminum (B); fastened it to the seat with 8 rivets; then braced it with foam that rests on the hull.
 Being that I no longer use the slot (A), I could have done something else here that was more effective.
-As shown, the gains are likely minimal.
+As shown, the gains were likely very minimal.

 Stock, the factory seat moved side to side enough (1.5" each way) that I could feel it while paddling, especially bracing.
 And the gap between the top of the seat & underside of the cockpit rim created a flex point in its most vulnerable spot.
 The foam on the top (A) takes out most of the flex while the foam between seat & sidewall (B) nearly eliminates side to side movement.
 This simple & quick little fix made the boat feel noticably better while paddling.
 Excellent returns!

 PS: Gluing hip pads in produces cleaner results than duct tape but, in an attempt to minimize my chemical body burdon as much as possible, I quit using adhesives.
-Besides, the hippie chrome works & is much faster.
+Hippie chrome works & is much faster.

 Here are 3 very simple & easy mods.
 To facilitate egress, I chamfered both sides of the pillar (A).
 The holes in the bulkheads foam (B) adds a little shock absorbtion.
 (C) is a bungee cord water bottle holder.
 I used a plastic tube from a ball point pen to keep the bungee from pullling through the foam.
 Here's how I did it: poked hole in foam 3" from edge with phillips head screwdriver; pulled it out; inserted pen tube over screwdriver & pushed it in hole; pulled out screwdriver & run bungee through.